ikarus23/MifareClassicTool/README.md

 -------------------

 This tool provides several features to interact with (and only with) Mifare Classic RFID-Tags.
-It is designed for users who are at least a bit familiar with the Mifare Classic technology.
+It is designed for users who have at least basic familiarity with the Mifare Classic technology.
 You also need an understanding of the hexadecimal number system, because all data input and output is in hexadecimal.

-Some important thing are:
+Some important things are:
-* The features this tool provides are really basic.
-There are no such fancy things like saving an URL to a RFID-Tag with a nice looking graphical user interface.
+* The features this tool provides are very basic.
+There are no such fancy things like saving a URL to an RFID-Tag with a nice looking graphical user interface.
 If you want so save things on a tag, you have to input the raw hexadecimal data.
 * This App **can not crack/hack**